 - May take longer to complete their degree

-- Are given course registration priority
+- Priority course registration

 - Outstanding fitness and sports medicine practitioners and facilities in Squamish

 - Thirty-minute drive to Whistler Olympic training facilities, 45 minutes to Vancouver